jonnybateman/SQLiteDevStudio-ReadMe/README.md

 - Export database (exported as a database adapter .java file for applying to your own projects, note: data not exported)
 - Write and execute your own SQL statements with the built in editor
 - SQL keywords/data types/functions/etc are highlighted within the editor
-- Previously executed statements can be re-called through the SQL History dialog
+- Previously executed statements for the current session can be re-called through the SQL History dialog
-- View, update, delete, and insert data
+- View, update, delete, and insert data via a dialog interface
 - View existing foreign keys
 - Enable/Disable foreign key constraints
 - Limit number of rows returned